MYounesDev/sinav-takvimi/README.md

 ## 📄 License

-This project is developed for educational purposes as part of Kocaeli University's Yazlab-1 course.
+This project is developed for educational purposes as part of Kocaeli University"s Yazlab-1 course.

 ## 👥 Support